-Behavior Code Violations and Consequences Behavior Code (and State Reporting Number) Description Level o Severit Truancy (01) An unexcused absence from school.
+Behavior Code and State Reporting Number Description Level of Severity Truancy (01) An unexcused absence from school.
 Students may not be absent from school without school authorization and parental consent.
 A student may not be suspended or expelled for tardiness or truancy.
-3 per Ohio HB410 Fighting/Violence (02, 03) Mutual participation in an incident involving physical violence.
-Students shall demonstrate physical self-control and appropriate physical conduct at all times.
+3 when meets HB 410 threshold Fighting, Violence (02, 03) Mutual participation in an incident involving physical violence.
+Students shall demonstrate physical self- control and appropriate physical conduct at all times.
 Pushing, hitting, kicking or any physical contact is prohibited regardless of the instigator of the incident.
-2 Vandalism/Damageto School or Personal Property (04) Vandalism is the willful destruction and/or defacement of School or personal property.
-Students shall properly use and care for all School property.
+2 Vandalism/Damage to School or Personal Property (04) Vandalism is the willful destruction and/or defacement of School or personal property.
+Students shall properly 2 use and care for all School property.
 Students shall respect all private property of other students and staff.
 No students shall cause or attempt to cause damage to School or private property on School grounds, or while engaged in any School activity.
-2 Theft/Stealing Personal or School Property (05) Theft is the unlawful taking of property belonging to another person.
-Nostudent shall steal or otherwise engage in the unauthorized removal of School or private property on School grounds, or while engaged in any School activity.
+Theft/Stealing Personal or School Property (05) Theft is the unlawful taking of property belonging to another person.
+No student shall steal or otherwise engage in the unauthorized removal of School or private property on School grounds, or while engaged in any School activity.
 Students may not go into other people's cubbies/backpacks/bags/lunchboxes; even if the other student gives permission.
 2 Weapons Related Violations: Use, Sale, Possession, or Distribution of a Firearm.
 (06, 07, 08) The safety of all students, staff, volunteers, and visitors is paramount.
 No weapon of any sort (such as, but not limited to, firearm, lighter, knife, explosive, or any other device, including look-alike and counterfeits, that could be used in a way as to inflict physical/mental harm or property damage) may be used, possessed, or sold on school grounds, taken on any school activity or on a school vehicle.
 Violation of this section may result in immediate expulsion.
-4

-Narcotics, Alcoholic Beverages, and Stimulant Drugs (09, 10, 11) No drugs of any sort, including look-alikes or any controlled substance, alcohol, tobacco, including vaporizers, electronic cigarettes and any other tobacco products, may be possessed, sold, concealed, or used by any student at any time on school grounds, at any school activity, or in a school vehicle.
+3 or 4 Narcotics, Alcoholic Beverages, and Stimulant Drugs (09, 10, 11) No drugs of any sort, including look-alikes or any controlled substance, alcohol, tobacco, including vaporizers, electronic cigarettes and any other tobacco products, may be possessed, sold, concealed, or used by any student at any time on school grounds, at any school activity, or in a school vehicle.
 Use of drugs authorized by a medical prescription from a licensed physician shall not be considered a violation of this rule (see Medication Policy).
-3 False Fire Alarm pulls ties up city emergency resources as well as incurs an False Alarms/Bomb Threat (14, 15, 16) expense of money and time.
+2, 3 False Alarms/Bomb Threat (14, 15, 16) False Fire Alarm pulls ties up city emergency resources as well as incurs an expense of money and time.
 Additionally, they are a disruption to school instruction.
 No student may purposefully engage in pulling a fire alarm where no emergency exists.
 Student will be responsible for any costs accrued.
 Students may not threaten (verbally, written, or electronically) to bomb or use other substances or devices for the purpose of exploding, burning, causing damage to the school building or school property, or to harm students or staff.
-Disobedient or See Disruptive Behavior (17, 18) Students are expected to behave respectfully towards adults and peers, including following School rules. individual violation for level.
-A) Dress Code: Students shall abide by the dress code policy as described in this handbook After 3 warnings.
-1 or 2 on the 4 th offense B) Bus Code: Students are expected to behave in a safe and respectful manner on school transportation at all times.
-1 C) Students shall be on school property only during school hours unless attending a school event to which he/she has been invited.
-A student under suspension, expulsion, or emergency removal shall not enter the grounds or premises of the school with the express permission of the Assistant Principal, Principal, Or Executive Director 2 D) Deliberately Rude or Disrespectful Behavior: students will respondand speak respectfully to adults, volunteers and visitors at all times.
-Ignoring instructions, talking back, 2 E) Disruption of School: Any act, physical, verbal, or written, that impede, obstruct, interfere, or violate the mission, philosophy, or regulations of the School, or encouraging others to engage in these actions, in the sole discretion of the Principal This includes but is not limited to spreading gossip/rumors about others, continuously or intentionally making disruptive noises or acting in a manner so as to interfere with a teacher's ability to teach and students' ability to learn.
-2 F) Inappropriate Use of Technology (See Technology and Internet Use Policy) 2
+Fire Alarm: 2 Bomb Threat: 4 Disobedient or Disruptive Behavior (17, 18) Students are expected to behave respectfully towards adults and peers, including following School rules.
+See individual violation below for level.